 Nutritional value

-For those unaware, the dried goji berries or wolfberry have a sufficient amount of calories, fats, carbohydrates, sugars, proteins, dietary fiber, and more.
+For those unaware, dried goji berries or wolfberry have a sufficient amount of calories, fats, carbohydrates, sugars, proteins, dietary fiber, and more.
 As regards the vitamin and mineral content is concerned, there are sodium, potassium, calcium, iron, zinc, selenium, thiamine, riboflavin, carotene, lutein, lycopene, betaine, polysaccharides, and peptidoglycans.

 Amazing source of macronutrients

 If you have a quarter-cup serving of dried wolfberries, it produces no less than 104 calories and just about a gram of fat.
 Apart from the carbohydrates, the extract is a protein-rich substance as well.
 These berries offer about 4 grams of protein every serving, with 18 types of amino acids.
 Now amino acids we all know are the building blocks of protein.
-In order to promote digestive power, the wolfberries also have 3 grams of fiber for every serving.
+To promote digestive power, the wolfberries also have 3 grams of fiber for every serving.

 No less are micronutrients

 Vitamin A is replete in Chinese wolfberry extract.
 Only a quarter cup serving offers 140 percent of the daily recommended intake.
-This is equivalent to 20 percent of the daily intake required for Vitamin C. For iron deficient people, incorporating these wolfberries, at least one serving is enough to make up for the 10 percent of the daily intake of iron.
+This is equivalent to 20 percent of the daily intake required for Vitamin C. For iron-deficient people, incorporating these wolfberries, at least one serving is enough to make up for the 10 percent of the daily intake of iron.

 Including the berries in the diet